-The R-squared has dropped and the differential with the T.Bill rate has lost significance.
+The R-squared has dropped and the T.Bond rate and the differential with the T.Bill rate have noth lost significance.
 How would you read this result?

 II.
 PEG Ratio

 - PEG Ratio = PE ratio/ Expected Growth Rate in EPS - For consistency, you should make sure that your earnings growth reflects the EPS that you use in your PE ratio computation. - The growth rates should preferably be over the same time period. - To understand the fundamentals that determine PEG ratios, let us return again to a 2-stage equity discounted cash flow model: